DefiCliq (CLIQ) Trading Down 20.9% Over Last Week

-DefiCliq (CLIQ) traded 13.6% lower against the U.S. dollar during the 1-day period ending at 7:00 AM Eastern on September 29th.
-DefiCliq has a market capitalization of $1.93 million and approximately $34,526.00 worth of DefiCliq was traded on exchanges in the last day.
-During the last seven days, DefiCliq has traded down 20.9% against the U.S. dollar.
-One DefiCliq coin can currently be purchased for approximately $0.0020 or 0.00000010 BTC on major exchanges.
+DefiCliq (CLIQ) traded 13.6% lower against the dollar during the one day period ending at 23:00 PM ET on September 30th.
+One DefiCliq coin can now be purchased for approximately $0.0018 or 0.00000009 BTC on major cryptocurrency exchanges.
+DefiCliq has a market capitalization of $1.79 million and approximately $34,526.00 worth of DefiCliq was traded on exchanges in the last day.
+In the last seven days, DefiCliq has traded down 20.9% against the dollar.

 - Lumi Credits (LUMI) traded up 1.4% against the dollar and now trades at $0.0108 or 0.00000055 BTC.